jblotus/explosivewebsprogramming/source/_posts/2011-05-27-the-correct-way-of-checking-view-variables-in-php-5-3.md

        I am very &lt;?= $emotions['current'] ?&gt;
        when I &lt;?= $actions-&gt;enjoyMost ?&gt;
     &lt;/p&gt;
 &lt;/div&gt;</pre> We have a few potential problems with this code.
 Does $name exist?
-How about the &#8216;current&#8217; key in $emotions?
+How about the &#8216;current' key in $emotions?
 If it does exist, is it a string?
 Maybe $actions->enjoyMost is actually being called on a non-object?

 Phew.
-That&#8217;s a lot of potential error checking.
-I have come to the conclusion that you usually don&#8217;t need to be particularly concerned with these situations when dealing with views.
-At worst, these variable can fall back to being an empty string and you don&#8217;t have to deal with polluted error logs and E\_NOTICE, or E\_WARNING errors.
+That's a lot of potential error checking.
+I have come to the conclusion that you usually don't need to be particularly concerned with these situations when dealing with views.
+At worst, these variable can fall back to being an empty string and you don't have to deal with polluted error logs and E\_NOTICE, or E\_WARNING errors.

 Here is the correct way to do it: